iliyan-ivanov/Pizza-site/README.md

 This is a "PIzza site" project.
 For now I start it with adding only responsible HTML and CSS main page for it.
+I deploy it on "vercel", so you can check it online here: https://pizza-site-lyart.vercel.app/